Cooktownia

-Cooktownia robertsii, commonly known as the mystery orchid, is the only species of plant in the orchid genus Cooktownia and is endemic to far north Queensland.
+Cooktownia robertsii, commonly known as mystery orchid, is the only species of plant in the orchid genus Cooktownia and is endemic to far north Queensland.
 It is a rare ground orchid, named in honour of the first scientist to discover it, Lewis Roberts and has two ground-hugging leaves and up to nine small green flowers.
 It is an unusual species because of its highly modified column which lacks pollen and does not have a receptive stigma.

 Description

 Cooktownia robertsii is a tuberous, perennial herb with two dark green, ground hugging, egg-shaped to almost round leaves, 15-30 mm long and 10-30 mm wide with their bases overlapping.
 Between three and nine green flowers with darker lines, about 7 mm long and 2.5 mm wide are borne on a flowering stem 150-250 mm tall.
 The sepals and petals are lance-shaped to egg-shaped, 6-7 mm long and about 2.5 mm wide.
 The labellum is about 7 mm long and 2.5 mm wide with its edges rolled inwards and has no spur.
 The flowers are apomictic, lack pollen and a receptive stigma, forming seeds without fertilisation.
 Flowering occurs between March and May.